 Buffalo DWI Accident Lawyer

-About 32 people die in drunk driving accidents every day in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
-This averages out to be one person every 45 minutes.
+About 32 people die in drunk driving accidents every day in the United States, according to the National Highway Traffic Safety Administration.
+That’s one person every 45 minutes.
 In 2020, 38,824 people were killed in motor vehicle accidents.
 Of that number, 11,654 people lost their lives in alcohol-impaired-related car accidents.

 Have you gotten into a car accident while driving drunk?
 Don’t wait.
 Call now.

 Consequences of driving under the influence

 Drunk driving comes with steep penalties and fines.
 If you’re a first-time offender for driving while alcohol impaired, it can cost up to $10,000.
 If you get into an accident while over the .08 blood alcohol limit, you could face more charges that carry serious penalties upon conviction.
 For example, if another person suffers a personal injury (even a passenger in your own vehicle), you could be charged with Vehicular Assault — a Felony Crime.
 Aggravating factors such as high blood alcohol content or prior DWI convictions could result in a First-Degree Vehicular Assault charge, a Class D Felony.

 Prosecutors do not play games in such cases.
 Without strong and effective legal representation, you could face very serious consequences, including the real possibility of jail time.

 The consequences of a DUI are serious, especially if it resulted in any injuries or a death.
 Charges can range from misdemeanors to felony offenses, and penalties for impaired driving can include driver’s license revocation, fines, and jail time.
 An experienced DUI accident attorney can help you through this process and find the best possible outcome for your case.